 How to use Orange Curd

-For breakfast or afternoon tea over Scones or Pancakes, as a filling for Cakes, over desserts like this Orange Almond Cake, inside Tartlet Shells to make Orange Curd Tartlets (or using a Sweet Shortcrust Pastry to make a large tart) or even over Ice Cream or Yogurt!
+For breakfast or afternoon tea over Scones or Pancakes, as a filling for Cakes, over desserts like this Orange Almond Cake and Orange Loaf Cake, inside Tartlet Shells to make Orange Curd Tartlets (or using a Sweet Shortcrust Pastry to make a large tart) or even over Ice Cream or Yogurt!

 I would recommend using freshly squeezed orange juice for the best flavours.
 If using bottled juice, make sure to use a 100% orange juice with no added sugar.